jamiebeach/Learning-2024/BLOG.md

 ---
 I go for walks most mornings to kick start the day.
 This morning was no exception and while getting some steps in, I listened to the first 30 minutes or so of a recently puslished book - [The Coming Wave: Technology, Power and the Twenty-first Century's Greatest Dilemma, by Mustafa Suleyman and Michael Bhaskar](https://www.amazon.com/Coming-Wave-Technology-Twenty-first-Centurys/dp/0593593952).
 Only that far in and I'm getting quite a picture that this is a great book.
 It reminds me a bit of Life 3.0 mixed with Superintelligence.
 Definitely getting the "urgent warning" vibes and looking forward to listening to the rest.
 I'm headed to Toronto tomorrow so expecting that I'll get quite a bit of listening in then.

+Interestingly, today starts CES 2024.
+There were a couple of keynotes that I caught today.
+Most notibly were the keynotes from both AMD and Nvidia.
+Both companies introduced some new tech related to AI (and gaming).
+Nvidia announced the much discussed RTX Super series of cards and showed off some interesting  demos, like the discussions with NPC characters in a game that uses LLM + voice synth.
+AMD also announced a new graphics card as well as the 8000 series APUs that will be able to run games like Cyberpunk 2077 in 1080, with all the good effects, without a dedicated GPU card.
+AMD also discussed a lot about their foray into AI.

+The AMD keynote actually made me look into ROCm and ONNX a little more and although a few years old now, ONNX (a non-platform specific ML framework) seems to have a lot of promise.
+I'm interested in reading through the book, The State of Open Source AI, to get some more insight in to this and maybe other "write once run everywhere" capabilities for ML that could help boost competition in the AI silicon space.

+This evening, I did a few modules in Computer Vision on the self-paced AI-102 lerning track.
+And once again, got a tiny bit more of the Savill study cram in while... you guessed it, lifting some weights.

 ## January-7
 ---
 - Found some recent books on AI.
 I've read some great AI books in the past, including Life 3.0, Superintelligence.
 Found some books that I'll start getting into.
 At first, I found 2084 on Amazon with really positive ratings but then delved into the ratings on Goodreads and found some scathing reviews - "Lennox feels that he can disregard credible scientific information, quote the bible as his source of evidence for ridiculous, completely illogical arguments...
 And then turn around and act like he himself is a man of science." - yikes!